EBZebra/docs/edge/source/guide/tutorial/printing.md

 		check if the printer is ready, then print
 		...
 		*/
-		// Assumung printer is in ZPL mode, ready and many other addumptinons
+		// Assuming printer is in ZPL mode, ready and many other assumptions

 			myPrinter.printRawString('^XA^FO20,20^AD^FDTest^XZ',{},function(cb) {